-“Thanks to simple deployment processes facilitated by SUSE Studio, we can use IBM System z as a very efficient cloud platform for student and research projects,” said Reussner.
-“This helps keep complexity and costs down, while giving students a unique opportunity to experience the capabilities of the IBM System z platform.”
+"Thanks to simple deployment processes facilitated by SUSE Studio, we can use IBM z Systems as a very efficient cloud platform for student and research projects," said Reussner.
+"This helps keep complexity and costs down, while giving students a unique opportunity to experience the capabilities of the IBM z Systems platform."

-The IBM System z platform offers easy scalability, enabling system administrators to adjust the processor capacity dynamically, scaling resource allocations up and down as required without any downtime.
+The IBM z Systems platform offers easy scalability, enabling system administrators to adjust the processor capacity dynamically, scaling resource allocations up and down as required without any downtime.

 SUSE invests in the future of students and mainframe education not only by providing subscriptions and first-class support, the company also actively contributes to the teaching at IIC.
-“At least once a year, we invite SUSE to talk about SUSE Linux Enterprise for System z, so they can share their knowledge and latest advances on the mainframe with our students,” said Reussner.
+"At least once a year, we invite SUSE to talk about SUSE Linux Enterprise for z Systems, so they can share their knowledge and latest advances on the mainframe with our students," said Reussner.